 Below I have listed some of my favorite Rorbuer with stunning mountain views and cozy interiors.
 Book fast, because the best locations will book out months in advance!

 Staying at the Rostad Retro Rorbuer, directly from your front porch, you can actually capture one of my favorite epic photos in the Lofoten Islands.
-There are many different rorbuer options to accomodate your party from 2 to 6 people.
-You can heck current prices and availability using the button below.
+There are many different rorbuer options to accommodate your party from 2 to 6 people.
+You can check current prices and availability using the button below.